Of the nutrition questions I’m asked most often, “What do you think about very high fruit diets?” is near the top of the league.

 To be clear, we’re not just talking here about eating “a lot” of fruit.

-We’re talking about getting the majority of our calories from fruit.
+We’re talking about getting the majority of our calories from fruit, as recommended by certain popular raw diet gurus.

 And the short answer is that I think this way of eating is a disaster for most people.